 During this challenging time consider perhaps just pay attention to your stress levels and notice how you are feeling.
 Name it, even writing it down can help.
 Reflect on what is missing, what you need and how you might get that need met in some new way.

-Interruptions to our work and school regimes might be an opportunity to spend more time in nature, enhancing health and fitness, both physical and mental, more time to begin or catch up on those projects that have been on the back burner, more time to read a good book or get creative, recharge the batteries, learn something new! . . .
+Interruptions to our work and school regimes might be an opportunity to spend more time in nature, enhancing health and fitness, both physical and mental.
+It can mean more time to begin or catch up on those projects that have been on the back burner, more time to read a good book or get creative.
+It can be an opportunity to slow the pace down and recharge the batteries or learn something new! . . .

 Take advantage of any unplanned extra time this provides … don’t miss the opportunity!

-People often look back on a crisis and think – that was the best thing that ever happened to me – if that hadn’t happened, I would still be …. (fill in the blank).
+People often look back on a crisis and think – that was the best thing that ever happened to me!
 You may find yourself looking back with gratitude at the learning and opportunity provided.